WorldBrief සිංහල

-A bomb threat and hostage situation at a California bank building concluded with the release of hostages and the death of the suspect.
+An hourslong hostage situation and bomb threat at a California bank building concluded with the release of hostages and the death of the suspect, following intervention by law enforcement.

 Image is an AI-generated illustration, not a real photograph.